Meekohi/cvillenomic/README.md

 * Rule 8.
 A person wins by acquiring 10 points.
 * Rule 9.
 A person has 1 point for each time their name is signed in the rules.
   * Rule 9.1.
 A rule's signature is the "@" character, followed by a name of a person, followed by the end of a line.
+  * Rule 9.2.
+A rule may only contain one signature.
+  * Rule 9.3.
+A rule is any numbered section of the rules.